Deansie/homelab/README.md

 # Homelab Documentation
 ## Overview

 Welcome to my homelab setup!
-This environment leverages Proxmox for virtualization and Kubernetes (k8s) for container orchestration, both configured for high availability (HA) to ensure resilience and uptime.
-This README provides an overview on how to navigate this repo.
+This environment leverages **Proxmox** for virtualization and **Kubernetes (k8s)** for container orchestration, both configured for **high availability (HA)** to ensure resilience and uptime.
+The homelab is designed to support a variety of workloads, from web applications to CI/CD pipelines, with a focus on automation, monitoring, and disaster recovery. **As a soon-to-be system developer with a passion for DevOps, I built this homelab to showcase my DevOps skills, demonstrating my growing skills in infrastructure management, automation, and resilient system design.** This README provides an overview of the repository structure and key components to help you navigate the setup.

-### hardware.md
-- Specifies all the hardware currently running in the lab.

-### proxmox-setup.md
-- This document outlines the Proxmox VE setup, reasons for HA, virtual machines, containers, storage etc.

-### jenkins-pipeline-example.md
+- **hardware.md**
+  Details the physical hardware powering the homelab, including servers, storage, with specifications and roles in the infrastructure.

+- **proxmox-setup.md**
+  Outlines the **Proxmox VE** configuration, including motivations for HA, virtual machine and container setups, storage management with ZFS, and networking for optimal performance and redundancy.

+- **jenkins-pipeline-example.md**
-- Showcases one of my pipelines written in Groovy, with the purpose of deploying an application to the k8s-cluster via Jenkins.
+  Showcases a sample **Jenkins pipeline** written in Groovy, demonstrating automated deployment of an application to the Kubernetes cluster, highlighting CI/CD integration.

+- **kubernetes.md**
+  Describes the **Kubernetes cluster** deployment atop Proxmox VMs, featuring a multi-master HA control plane, Keepalived-managed VIP for failover, Flannel CNI for networking, and a robust monitoring stack with Prometheus and Grafana.
+It also covers backup strategies and workload management for resilient container orchestration.